GlacierProtocol/glacierprotocol.github.io/_docs/setup/create-boot-usb.md

 ### Create the "Q1 BOOT" USB

-1. Boot the "SETUP 1" computer from the "SETUP 1 BOOT" USB.
+1. Boot the "SETUP 1" computer from the "SETUP 1 BOOT" USB:
     1. Reboot the computer.
     2. Alter the boot device:
         * **PC with boot device selection menu**: